nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/observability/logs.md

 ## Tomcat Specific

 {{#> callout type='note' }}
-The following information is for debug purpose, it may have impacts on performance and logging files size
+The following information is for debug purpose, it may have impacts on performance and logging files size.
 {{/callout}}

 `$NUXEO_HOME/conf/logging.properties` has no effect; you can safely remove it.